 You might not have time to do a whole circuit (depending on how long you’ve spent exploring Ile de la Cite and the Latin Quarter), but you can at least take the boat to either Place de la Concorde (on the right bank) or, if you want to stay on the boat a little longer to see the Eiffel Tower again, Invalides (on the left bank).

-Next, head to the Petit Palais.
+Your next stop is the Petit Palais, which is fairly close to the Place de la Concorde stop.
 If you get off the boat at Invalides, you’ll need to cross the river over Pont Alexandre III, one of the fanciest bridges, with gold statues of mythical figures guarding it.

-The Petit Palais is another free museum – there aren’t many free of them, so it’s good to know where they are if you want to spend 2 days in Paris on a budget!
+The Petit Palais is another free museum – there aren’t many of these, so it’s good to know where they are if you want to spend 2 days in Paris on a budget!

 It contains an exhibition of the fine arts, and there’s a pretty courtyard in the middle of the building.
 It’s also another good place to see cherry blossoms in Paris.

 From the Petit Palais, head west along the Champs-Élysées, Paris’s most famous shopping street.

 I’m personally not much of a shopper, so the best thing about Champs-Élysées, in my mind, is the dramatic view all the way to the Arc De Triomphe at the far end of it.
 This is actually the final destination for this Paris 2-day itinerary.